dspiteself/nakkaya.com/resources/posts/2009-11-16-java-native-access-from-clojure.markdown

-I tried to pick up [JNI](http://en.wikipedia.org/wiki/Java_Native_Interface) multiple times but in the end, i got bored.
+I tried to pick up [JNI](http://en.wikipedia.org/wiki/Java_Native_Interface) multiple times but in the end, I got bored.
 There is so much boiler plate code that you have to write even for trivial things.
-A while ago i stumbled upon a project called [JNA](https://jna.dev.java.net/) (Java Native Access), it allows you to access [native shared libraries](http://en.wikipedia.org/wiki/Shared_library#Shared_libraries) from Java without using the Java Native Interface.
-I have been meaning to play with it for a while, last night i had some free time, i thought i give it a shot.
+A while ago I stumbled upon a project called [JNA](https://jna.dev.java.net/) (Java Native Access), it allows you to access [native shared libraries](http://en.wikipedia.org/wiki/Shared_library#Shared_libraries) from Java without using the Java Native Interface.
+I have been meaning to play with it for a while, last night i had some free time, I thought I give it a shot.

 I have created two implementations, first one is the [documented](http://en.wikipedia.org/wiki/Java_Native_Access) way of